<?xml version="1.0" encoding="UTF-8"?>

 I positioned the heat gun about 1 inch away from the penny and turned it on.</p>

-<p><img class="alignnone" title="Test heat gun" src="http://www.laptoprepair101.com/wp-images/motherboard-NVIDIA-problem/fix-failed-laptop-nvidia-chip-03.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Test heat gun" alt="" src="https://www.laptoprepair101.com/wp-images/motherboard-NVIDIA-problem/fix-failed-laptop-nvidia-chip-03.jpg" width="480" height="360" /></p>

 <p>After about 40-45 second the solder started melting.
 After 50 seconds the solder melted completely.</p>

-<p><img class="alignnone" title="Solder melted" src="http://www.laptoprepair101.com/wp-images/motherboard-NVIDIA-problem/fix-failed-laptop-nvidia-chip-04.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Solder melted" alt="" src="https://www.laptoprepair101.com/wp-images/motherboard-NVIDIA-problem/fix-failed-laptop-nvidia-chip-04.jpg" width="480" height="360" /></p>

 <p>To protect the motherboard from the heat I used a regular cooking aluminum foil.
 I cut off a piece of aluminum foil and folded it a few times to make my protection shield thicker.
 After that I cut off a square opening right in the middle, same size as the NVIDIA chip.</p>

-<p>After I removed the heat sink, I had some old thermal grease stuck on the NVIDIA graphics chip.
-You can remove old thermal grease using alcohol swabs.
-It&#8217;s not necessary to make it perfectly clean.
-Just make sure there are no large chunks of thermal grease on the chip.</p>
+<p>It&#8217;s not necessary to make it perfectly clean.
+Just make sure there are no large chunks of the grease on the chip.</p>

-<p><img class="alignnone" title="NVIDIA chip in aluminum foil" src="http://www.laptoprepair101.com/wp-images/motherboard-NVIDIA-problem/fix-failed-laptop-nvidia-chip-05.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="NVIDIA chip in aluminum foil" alt="" src="https://www.laptoprepair101.com/wp-images/motherboard-NVIDIA-problem/fix-failed-laptop-nvidia-chip-05.jpg" width="480" height="360" /></p>

-<p><strong>UPDATE:</strong> Some people mentioned that I should have applied some liquid flux underneath the NVIDIA chip for better results.
-I didn&#8217;t do it this time.
-I&#8217;ll definitely do it next time if the motherboard fails again.
-I found <a rel="nofollow" href="http://www.youtube.com/watch?v=h2R_NqF5wAc&amp;feature=player_embedded" target="_blank">this video</a> explaining how to apply liquid flux under the GPU chip.
+<p>I found <a href="http://www.youtube.com/watch?v=h2R_NqF5wAc&amp;feature=player_embedded" target="_blank" rel="nofollow">this video</a> explaining how to apply liquid flux under the chip.
 This video was made for Xbox 360 motherboard but should apply to any laptop motherboard too.</p>

 <p>Finally, I positioned the heat gun above the NVIDIA chip about 1 inch away and turned the heat gun into the position 1.</p>

-<p><img class="alignnone" title="Heat up NVIDIA chip" src="http://www.laptoprepair101.com/wp-images/motherboard-NVIDIA-problem/fix-failed-laptop-nvidia-chip-06.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Heat up NVIDIA chip" alt="" src="https://www.laptoprepair101.com/wp-images/motherboard-NVIDIA-problem/fix-failed-laptop-nvidia-chip-06.jpg" width="480" height="360" /></p>

 <p>After 50 seconds I turned it off and let the motherboard cool down for about 20 minutes.</p>